WikipediaLibrary/TWLight/docs/sysadmin.md

 ## Background info & troubleshooting

+### After Wikimedia server trouble
+* Check permissions on everything (including the virtualenv) - they may not be what you expect.
+* Make sure gunicorn is running (it does not yet come back automatically after a reboot).

 ### Mail
 * TWLight occasionally sends emails.
 The code is nearly agnostic about its backend, but you do need to set one up.
 * It's currently configured for synchronous email sending.